Pickled Vegetable Salad (Cabbage, Carrots, and Peppers)

 For a full list of ingredients and quantities, please check the recipe card at the end of this post.

-How to Make Cabbage and Carrot Salad
+How to Make Pickled Vegetable Salad

 Making this incredible cabbage and carrot salad is easier than you think.
 Here’s how to make them at home step by step: